 Sister Faustina wanted to be a great saint, raised to the glory of the altar (Cf. Diary 150).
 Many a time not only did she write about this desire but also unwaveringly strove to be a saint.
 Her determination was unusual.
-She wrote: “My Jesus, You know that from my earliest years I have wanted to become a great saint; that is to say, I have wanted to love You with a love so great that there would be no soul who has hitherto loved You so” (Diary 1372).
+She wrote: “O my Jesus, You know that from my earliest years I have always wanted to become a great saint, that is I wanted to love You with so great a love that no other soul has ever given You yet” (Diary 1372).

 On the 5th October 1938, when she died at the age of only 33, she was considered to be a saint.
 The reputation of the sanctity of her life was growing along with the developing devotion to the Divine Mercy in the forms conveyed by her.
 Pilgrims came to her tomb, to the monastic cemetery in Cracow-Łagiewniki, and obtained many graces through her intercession.